The Nintendo Switch OLED is harbouring a 4K secret – and we want answers

-The Nintendo Switch OLED looks to have a few tricks under its sleeve, after someone cracked open the Switch OLED's new and improved TV dock and found evidence of 4K capability hidden in plain view (via VGC).
+The Nintendo Switch OLED looks to have a few tricks under its sleeve, after someone cracked open the Switch OLED's new and improved TV dock and found evidence of 4K capability hidden in plain view.

 Twitter user @KawlunDram posted about the specific chipset inside the Switch OLED dock, a Realtek chip listed as a “4K UHD multimedia SoC”.
 That, added to the inclusion of an HDMI 2.0 cable with the new Switch OLED consoles, shows that the dock itself should be capable of outputting 4K/60fps to a compatible television, even if the Switch hardware itself isn't.